pmahnke/stmgrts/_posts/2019/2019-09-06-vince-stepping-down.md

 When Sir Vince stepped down as leader in May, Mr Farron said his legacy was to have saved his party from possible extinction after its election trauma in 2015.

-Under his leadership, the Lib Dems witnessed a grassroots revival, with the party taking control of a host of councils during May’s local elections."
+Under his leadership, the Lib Dems witnessed a grassroots revival, with the party taking control of a host of councils during May's local elections."

 <cite>- [BBC](https://www.bbc.co.uk/news/uk-england-london-49499015) - 28 August 2019</cite>